sounit-organization/OLD-job_search_app_front/README.md

 - you will see the frontend screen

 # Work Flow
-- Setup project
-- Find point to fix by seeing production app
-- Create issue
+- Create issue (if your issue doesn't exit)
-- Issue review
+- Issue review (if you create a new one)
+- create a new branch which follow naming convention
 - Fix code
-- Pull-request
+- Pull-request to origin master
 - Code review
 - Merge to master
 - task done.